danielhrisca/asammdf/README.md

 other optional dependencies

-* chardet : to detect non-standard unicode encodings
+* cChardet : to detect non-standard unicode encodings
 * PyQt4 or PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting